matter-labs/zksync-dapp-portal/hyperchains/README.md

 There are few different ways to configure the application:

+### Configure using zkStack configuration files
 <details>
-<summary><h3>Configure using zkStack configuration files</h3></summary>

-If you're using zkStack you can use your network .env file to configure the application.
+<summary>If you're using zkStack you can use your network .env file to configure the application.</summary>

 1. Copy your network .env config file (eg. `my-network.env`) file to `/hyperchains` folder.
 <br />[Optional] You can also put your tokens .json file (eg. `my-network.json`) in the same folder.
 These tokens will be available in the Portal.